 - 6 cups arugula (The mixed arugula and spinach packages work well too.)

 - 1/2 cup shaved Pecorino Romano or Parmesan cheese (Tip: Use a vegetable peeler to shave elegant curls off a block of hard cheese.
 If you prefer pre-grated cheese, that is fine as well.)

 - Bring a pot of water to a boil, with a small pinch of salt and drizzle of olive oil (This helps ravioli from sticking when drained).
-Cook ravioli until tender, 7 to 9 minutes or according to package directions.
+Cook ravioli until tender, according to package directions.

 - Meanwhile, mash garlic and salt into a paste with the side of a knife or back of a spoon.

 - Drain the cooked ravioli.
-Using the same pot (to save dishes), heat oil over medium heat.
-Add the garlic paste and shallots and cook, stirring often, until just starting to brown and soften, about 3 minutes.
-Stir in vinegar, mustard and pepper; remove from the heat.
+Using the same pot (to save dishes), heat oil over medium-low heat.
+Add the garlic paste and shallots and cook, stirring often until softened and golden, about 5-10 minutes.
+Whisk in vinegar, mustard and a pinch of pepper; remove from the heat.

 - Place ravioli in a large serving bowl and toss with arugula and warm vinaigrette dressing.
 Arugula will start to wilt a bit.
 Serve with shaved cheese on top, and freshly ground pepper if desired.
 Enjoy!